citp/privacy-policy-historical/s/sh/sha/sharespost.com.md

-> *The following text is extracted and transformed from the sharespost.com privacy policy that was archived on 2010-04-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100412113904id_/http%3A//www.sharespost.com/pages/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sharespost.com privacy policy that was archived on 2011-11-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111101125954id_/https%3A//www.sharespost.com/pages/privacy) for the most accurate reproduction.*

-# SharesPost - We make private equity liquid.
-Buy or sell privately held stock.
+# SharesPost - The Private Capital Markets Solution

-Date Last Revised: April, 2009
+##  Date Last Revised: April, 2009

 At SharesPost, our most important asset is our relationship with you.